objecthub/swift-numericalscheme/README.md

 (load "Examples/Matrix")
 ```

-If this results in the output below, everything is set up correctly:
+This will load and execute the test program [Matrix.scm](https://github.com/objecthub/swift-numericalscheme/blob/master/Sources/NumericalScheme/Resources/Examples/Matrix.scm).
+If executing the command will results in the output below, everything is set up correctly:

 ```
 #f64array:(#<f64vector: 1.0 6.0 11.0 2.0 7.0 12.0 3.0 8.0 13.0 4.0 9.0 14.0 5.0 10.0 15.0> 3 5)